 “I have nothing to prove to you.”

 I think the film was suprisingly good, despite what some might say.
-Perhaps you can see it in a different light.
-In any case, I hope you found this interesting.
+I hope you were able to see the film from a different perspective.
+Thanks for reading.